Medically reviewed by Drugs.com. Last updated on May 31, 2020.

 Manufacturer's labeling: Dosing in the prescribing information may not reflect current clinical practice.
-750 mg to 1.5 g/day in divided doses; maximum dose: 2000 mg/day.
-Note: Limit daily dose to 750 mg/day (U.S. labeling) or 1000 mg/day (Canadian labeling) in pregnant women; if planned caesarian, limit dose to 250 mg/day during the last 6 weeks of pregnancy and postoperatively until wound healing is complete.
+750 mg to 1.5 g/day in divided doses; maximum dose: 2 g/day.
+Note: Limit daily dose to 750 mg/day in pregnant women; if planned cesarean delivery, limit dose to 250 mg/day during the last 6 weeks of pregnancy and postoperatively until wound healing is complete.

 Therapy should be initiated at low end of dosing range and titrated upward cautiously.
 Refer to adult dosing.